Gibson SG Tribute Review e1672344950463

 Sound

-If you’re looking for a guitar with the legendary Les Paul sound but want a bit more versatility, the Gibson SG is a great choice.
-This versatile instrument provides you with classic rock tones, along with sweet femininity.
+If you’re looking for a guitar with the legendary Les Paul sound but want more versatility, the Gibson SG is a great choice.
+This versatile instrument provides you with classic rock tones along with sweet femininity.

 The Les Paul and SG guitars are very similar in most respects but have different materials, designs, and tonal responses.
-You’ll notice a difference in the overall tone, depending on the type of pickups you choose, and what woods are used in the construction.
+You’ll notice a difference in the overall tone, depending on the type of pickups you choose and the wood used in the construction.
 For example, the Gibson SG’s sound is brighter than the Les Paul, with a more focused midrange.

 Unlike Les Paul, the SG has a thinner body and neck.
 It also has a more flexible finish.
 However, it still has the same great looks, which makes it a top choice for many guitarists.